Poland / Rzeczpospolita Polska – Let’s explore here

 Lake Morskie Oko

-Lake Morskie Oko sits in the Tatra mountains in the South of Poland.
 It is one of the most popular attractions in Poland, and is thus literally overwhelmed every day of the week with visitors.
 When we visited the main car park was half full by 05:30, and by 07:30 cars were being turned away from all of the roads leading to the car park!

-The trek itself is fairly shallow incline over many miles, and takes approximately 2 hours to walk up and similarly back down again.
+The trek itself is a fairly shallow incline over many miles, and takes approximately 2 hours to walk up and similarly back down again.
 If you get there early like we did, you will be greeted by glorious views; later on you will be greeted by glorious crowds!
 It is however well worth the trip in our view.
 There’s more in our blog on Poland.

-Lake Morskie Oko in Poland
+Beautiful views all the way to Lake Morskie Oko in Poland

 Copyright © letsexplorehere.com

-Lake Morskie Oko in Poland
+Lake Morskie Oko and the three Mięguszowiecki Summits in Poland

 Copyright © letsexplorehere.com

-Lake Morskie Oko in Poland
+The long walk up to Lake Morskie Oko in Poland

 Copyright © letsexplorehere.com